 The Jogi community speaks several languages, and each language subgroup may need its own church planting project.

 Pray the Jogi people will discover the availability of scripture and videos such as the Jesus film on the Internet.
 Pray the Lord will prompt many to download and listen to these resources, and that they will be given understanding.

-None of the Jogi community has reported themselves as Christians to the census in Pakistan, India, Nepal or Bangladesh.
+A few from the Jogi community have reported themselves as Christians to the census in the country where they reside.
 Please pray the Lord will show them they can indeed be united with the Supreme Being, through trust in God's Son, Jesus Christ.